umenzi/bio-inspired_algorithms/README.md

 - The default environment, `Environment.py`, is a 2D grid with obstacles and a starting and final position.
   - Special relevance for the  `visualize_environment` method, which plots the environment and the route found by the algorithm, if any.
+    - The user can generate as many types of obstacles as desired by providing an array of the obstacles' radius and their frequencies.
+      The obstacles are then generated randomly in the inner 80% of the environment.
 - The agents, `Agent.py`, are able to move in the four cardinal directions.
-- The algorithms, are stored in the `algorithms` folder.
+- The algorithms are stored in the `algorithms` folder.
 - Additional helper classes, such as `Coordinate.py` or `Direction.py`, are also provided in the `helpers` folder.